-Advancement in the knowledge of algae whether of their biochemistry, genetics or role in the natural environment depends largely on the use of cultures.
-The organisms that grow and multiply in a special nutrient medium which is called culture medium.
+Advancement in the knowledge of algae whether of their biochemistry, genetics, or role in the natural environment depends largely on the use of cultures.
+The organisms grow and multiply in a special nutrient medium which is called a culture medium.

 If the algae are grown in artificial culture then several aspects of algal cultures may be undertaken.
 The scope of algal culture are-

-- It is possible to trace the life cycle of a species and learn morphological and genetical phases of the life cycle of the algae.
+- It is possible to trace the life cycle of a species and learn morphological and genetic phases of the life cycle of the algae.

-- To study the manner of gamete formation, gamete union, ecological factors related to reproductive phases.
+- To study the manner of gamete formation, gamete union, and ecological factors related to reproductive phases.

 - To determine the morphological and reproductive characteristics as aids in establishing taxonomic criteria and developing phylogenetic relationships.

-- To study the physiology of algae and apply information to other plants-photosynthesis, respiration, nutrients requirements, response to light, temperature.
+- To study the physiology of algae and apply information to other plants-photosynthesis, respiration, nutrient requirements, response to light, and temperature.

-- To study the elaboration of extra metabolites, endo- or exo-toxins, antibiotics.
+- To study the elaboration of extra metabolites, endo- or exo-toxins, and antibiotics.

-- To determine chemical composition of algae for both practical and scientific purposes.
+- To determine the chemical composition of algae for both practical and scientific purposes.

-- To study production and productivity rate and theri relationships to limnology, to food chain of aquatic animals and as food for domestic animals and for men (e.g. Spirulina platensis).
+- To study production and productivity rate and their relationships to limnology, to the food chain of aquatic animals, and as food for domestic animals and for men (e.g. Spirulina platensis).

-- To study and test algicides, their effects on different spp. and their use in various concentration.
+- To study and test algicides, and their effects on different spp. and their use in various concentrations.

-- To study relationships of algae to water quality or sanitation.
+- To study the relationships of algae to water quality or sanitation.

 Kinds of algal culture